Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Experiments

 \subsection{Implementation Details}

-We take the pretrained Llama-2 version~\cite{touvron2023llama} as the backbone of MKS2 and run all models with Adam Optimizer~\cite{kingma2014adam} on 4 A100-80G GPUs with python environment.
-All models are trained and tested with Bfloat16 floating-point format.
+We take the pretrained Llama-2 version~\citep{touvron2023llama} as the backbone of MKS2 and run all models with Adam Optimizer~\citep{kingma2014adam} on 4 A100-80G GPUs with a Python environment.
+All models are trained and tested with the Bfloat16 floating-point format.
 The dimension of the middle layer of the inserted visual memory module is 1/4 of the hidden state size of LLMs.
-For Llama-2-7b, the total parameters of MVM is about 410 million.
-During visual information storage, we take the frozen visual encoder and Q-former from BLIP-2-FlanT5-xxl to obtain the image encoding, thus the length of soft image embedding is 32.
-Additionally, we set the initial learning rate to 1e-4 and train the model for about 2 epochs with warm up steps equaling 5000.
-The batch size is set to 32 with four-step gradient accumulation for single GPU device.
-While performing instruction-following learning, we set the batch size, $r$ in LoRA to 3 and 8, respectively, and the max length of input is set to 1024.
+For Llama-2-7b, the total parameters of MVM are about 410 million.
+During visual information storage, we take the frozen visual encoder and Q-former from BLIP-2-FlanT5-xxl to obtain the image encodings, so the length of soft image embedding is 32.
+Additionally, we set the initial learning rate to 1e-4 and trained the model for about 2 epochs with warm-up steps equaling 5000.
+The batch size is set to 32 with four-step gradient accumulation for a single GPU device.
+While performing instruction-following learning, we set the batch size, $r$ in LoRA to 3 and 8, respectively, and the max length of the input is set to 1024.
 To tag the position of image embedding, we introduce two learnable tokens $\left<img\text{-}start\right>$ and $\left<img\text{-}end\right>$.
-Similar to Llama-2-chat, we add [INST] and [/INST] at the starting and ending of inputting text instruction, as like ``\textit{[INST] Please write a short story about cat and dog [/INST]}''.
-During generation, we set beam sizes to 1 and 4 for text-only and VQA tasks respectively.
+Similar to Llama-2-chat, we add [INST] and [/INST] at the start and end of text instruction, as like ``\textit{[INST] Please write a short story about cat and dog [/INST]}''.
+During generation, we set beam sizes to 1 and 4 for text-only and VQA tasks, respectively.